Inkimar/dw-media_docker/README.md

 ###Directories

-1. './srv/deployments/', check  to see if the artifact was deployed or not
+1. './srv/deployments/', check here to see if the artifact was deployed or not ( if successful the 'mediaserver.ear.deployed' is displayed )
 2. './srv/log/', contains wildfly's 'server.log(s)'
 3. './srv/media/', mediafiles are stored here
 4. './srv/releases/', the artifact (ear-file) is stored here